m-ghosal/lenet_mnist/README.md

 ## How to run the project ##
-The code (a .py file) can be run through the built-in terminal in macOS, given that all the libraries are installed The slideshow can be accessed through Google Slides
+The code (a .py file) can be run through the built-in terminal in macOS, given that all the libraries are installed The slideshow can be accessed by downloading the pdf of the slides

 ## Links I used in my research ##
 https://www.analyticsvidhya.com/blog/2021/03/the-architecture-of-lenet-5/